McNerdius/TailBlazor/Source/wwwroot/content/build.md

 The best option i've found to integrate `tailwindcss --watch` with Visual Studio UI is to use the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NpmTaskRunner64){ target="_blank"}, and bind the relevant `watch` script to "Project Open".
 (Not "After Build", see below.)

+Keep in mind: one-off `tailwindcss` builds are not ideal.
+The long-running ***`tailwindcss --watch` is the only way to take advantage of Tailwind's super-fast incremental builds.***.

 Other approaches:

 - Using a "Post Build Event" in Visual Studio's project properties.